taikiy/kernel/doc/protected_mode_development_5.md

 ## The heap and memory allocation

 Addressable memory in a 32-bit kernel is limited to 4,294,967,296 bytes or 4.29GB.
-When the system starts, the RAM is in an uninitialized state.
+When the system starts, the RAM is uninitialized.
 BIOS will start initializing parts of RAM for video and other hardware.
 Unused parts of RAM which start from _0x01000000_ are available to us.
 However, since 0xC0000000 is reserved, the memory array starting from 0x01000000 can give us a maximum of 3.22GB for a machine with 4GB or higher RAM installed.

 As a kernel, it is responsible for allocating heap memory and keeping track of which regions are being used, freed, and so on.

-### The simplest possible heap implementation
+### Example - The simplest possible heap implementation

 1. `current_address` points to a start address that is free to use
 2. a user calls `malloc` stores the address pointed by `current_address` to `tmp` variable